Location: OaklandFull Time Job ID: 48777 Job Posting

-Maintain data integrity for portfolio management team.
+Maintain data integrity for the portfolio management team.
 Compile and analyze data from multiple sources.

 Reconcile investment information with custodian bank and resolve any discrepancies.

-Ensure activities are being performed in accordance with policies and procedures and identify and recommend improvements as deemed necessary.
+Ensure activities are being performed in accordance with policies and procedures.
+Identify and recommend improvements.

-Establish and maintain strong partnerships to provide support and information across the OCIO teams and stakeholders.
+Establish and maintain strong partnerships to provide support and information across the UC Investments teams and stakeholders.

-Collaborate to formulate workflow processes, methods and policies for service provider/consultants and other key relationships as they are related to alternative investments.
+Formulate workflow processes, methods and policies for service provider/consultants and other key constituents, as they are related to alternative investments.

-Act as liaison between the campus and the portfolio manager for all equity related to UC's Technology Commercialization Program.
-Track equity, instruct custodian bank on accounting details, and occasionally coordinate IPO.
+Act as liaison between the campuses and the portfolio manager for all equity related to UC's Technology Commercialization Program.
+Track equity.
+Instruct custodian bank on accounting details.
+Coordinate IPO.

-Lead in valuation processes including alternative investment roll forward and co-investment pricing.
+Assist with valuation processes, including alternative investment roll forward and co-investment pricing.